Learning to walk, then dance

 extremely delicate surgery, and she spent

-two weeks at the UC Irvine Health acute
+two weeks at the medical center's acute

-rehabilitation unit to once again learn to
+rehabilitation unit, where she had to learn once again to

-walk—and dance—in time for her wedding.
+walk — and dance — in time for her wedding.

 After the first strokes, I thought I may not have dodged a bullet completely, but I was not fatally wounded.
 In rehab, they had me do balance exercises.
 I had to learn how to walk again basically because my balance was so off.
 I was there for a week.